 Our hearing dog puppies tend to fly the nest at eight weeks old.
 Don’t worry, puppies generally don’t mind leaving their mum or siblings.
 The majority of hearing dog mums are fine with their puppies leaving, too.
 When the puppies are at home, mums are only allowed in the garden and not on walks, so they are just happy to get out and about again.

 The ones it can be most difficult for are our breeding scheme volunteers, who take care of our hearing dog mums and the birth of their pups.
 Most of these lovely volunteers shed a tear or two when they see the pups move on, but they are happy to have been such an important part of a hearing dog’s life - knowing that these pups will go on to change people's lives.

 Arriving at Hearing Dogs training centre, The Grange

-When the new puppies arrive at The Grange, Buckinghamshire their brood bitch holder will take them to our puppy reception – sometimes their mum gets to come along, too.
+When the new puppies arrive at The Grange, Buckinghamshire their breeding scheme volunteer will take them to our puppy reception – sometimes their mum gets to come along, too.
 We give them a chance to have a run around and a little play in their new surroundings.

-This also gives the brood bitch holder a chance to do a personal handover to the breeding scheme team.
+This also gives the volunteer a chance to do a personal handover to the breeding scheme team.
 They can point out if any of the pups have characteristics that might need to be monitored – like those who aren’t too keen on car journeys or those who are quite partial to shredding newspapers.

-Soon after this, the puppies will say their goodbyes to mum and their brood bitch holder and head off to our welfare team who are also based at The Grange.
+Soon after this, the puppies will say their goodbyes to mum and their breeding scheme volunteer and head off to our welfare team who are also based at The Grange.

 What happens when a hearing dog puppy stays at The Grange

-Hearing dog puppies usually stay with us for around a day before they leave with their new puppy socialising volunteers, but there's lots to fit in before they go.
+Hearing dog puppies usually stay with us for around a day before they leave with their new puppy training volunteers, but there's lots to fit in before they go.
 Here’s what usually happens:

-- We try to continue as much of the brood bitch holder’s daily routine as possible for these eight-week-old puppies.
+- We try to continue as much of the breeding scheme volunteer’s daily routine as possible for these eight-week-old puppies.
 This usually revolves around waking up, toileting, feeding, playing, sleeping and then repeating this about four times a day.

 - The pups also get their first taste of stardom during this visit as one of our fantastic photographers will get the chance to take some pictures of the litter.

-Once the puppies have completed all their welfare checks and had their photograph taken, they are ready to start the next leg of their exciting hearing dog journey – leaving with their puppy socialising volunteer!
-They will stay with their socialisers for up to 16 months and will get most of their obedience training from them – like the ‘sit’ and ‘down’ commands – as well as getting used to different environments such as towns, parks and beaches when they’re older.
+Once the puppies have completed all their welfare checks and had their photograph taken, they are ready to start the next leg of their exciting hearing dog journey – leaving with their puppy training volunteer!
+They will live with their volunteer for up to 16 months and will get most of their obedience training from them – like learning ‘sit’ and ‘down’ – as well as getting used to different environments such as towns, parks and beaches when they’re older.